Peruvian Amazonia: La Selva (Peru)

-Many indigenous peoples, such as the Aguaruna, Cocama-Cocamilla and Urarina, inhabit the rainforest; some in relative isolation from the rest of the world.
+Many indigenous peoples, such as the Aguaruna, Cocama-Cocamilla and Urarina, inhabit the rainforest; some are in relative isolation from the rest of the world.

-There are a number of small cities located within the Peruvian Amazon region, as well as the somewhat larger cities of Iquitos and Pucallpa.
-Other cities include Puerto Maldonado, Moyobamba, Tarapoto, San Ramon, La Merced, Satipo, Tingo Maria and Yurimaguas.
+Several small cities are located within the Peruvian Amazon region, including the larger cities of Iquitos and Pucallpa.
+Other towns include Puerto Maldonado, Moyobamba, Tarapoto, San Ramon, La Merced, Satipo, Tingo Maria, and Yurimaguas.

 Peruvian Amazonia is one of the most biologically diverse areas on Earth.
-As a nation, Peru has the largest number of bird species in the world and the third-largest number of mammals; 44% of bird species and 63% of mammal species inhabit the region.
+As a nation, Peru has the world's most significant number of bird species and the third-largest number of mammals; 44% of bird species and 63% of mammal species inhabit the region.

-One of the largest nature reserves in the region is Manú National Park, a globally-renowned haven of terrestrial biodiversity, at the meeting point of the Tropical Andes and the Amazon Basin.
-The region also hosts the Tambopata National Reserve, a massive subtropical rain forest reserve, nearly one-third the size of Costa Rica.
+One of the largest nature reserves in the region is Manú National Park, a globally-renowned haven of terrestrial biodiversity at the meeting point of the Tropical Andes and the Amazon Basin.
+The area also hosts the Tambopata National Reserve, a massive subtropical rainforest reserve nearly one-third the size of Costa Rica.

 Map depicting the geographical regions of Peru, including La Selva, in green